 For a big kolam it is quite simple to draw.

-What we have to do in these type of kolam when the dot grid is 15 or more is to mark the centre of the dot grid - the central dot in the central row.
+What we have to do in this type of kolam when the dot grid is 15 or more is to mark the centre of the dot grid - the central dot in the central row.

 Draw the design around this dot to get the pattern at the centre.